-Below, a dermatologist and an esthetician share their picks for the best facial steamers you can use at home, plus everything you need to know about how (and why) you should be using them.
+Below, a dermatologist and an esthetician share their picks for the best facial steamers for at-home facials, plus everything you need to know about how (and why) you should be using them.

 Shop the best facial steamers

 For only $41, this steamer will give you everything you need for a full-blown at-home facial.
 After you steam, use the exfoliating brush to slough off dead skin, then apply your moisturizer with the sponge head (both of which are included in your purchase).
 In addition to the facial-sized cone, it comes with a smaller nasal cone that is great for targeting comedones on your nose or coping with a gnarly cold.